Don't split your super 50/50 without valuing what you brought in.See what it could cost you →

 Expert witness report

-Court-format reports compliant with the Family Court Expert Witness Code of Conduct, suitable for mediation, conciliation conferences and contested hearings.
+Court-format reports compliant with the FCFCOA Expert Witness Code of Conduct (FCFCOA (Family Law) Rules 2021, Chapter 7), suitable for mediation, conciliation conferences and contested hearings.

 Process